CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.3.1 Laptops.md

 #### SYS.3.1.A12 loss report [user]

-It SHOULD be reported immediately if a laptop is lost or stolen.
+It SHOULD be reported immediately if a laptop has been lost or stolen.
 For this, there should be clear reporting channels in every institution.
 If lost laptops reappear, SHOULD investigate if they have been compromised.
 They SHOULD be completely reinstalled.

 #### SYS.3.1.A13 Encryption of laptops